Lana Del Rey suggests she might pull out of Glastonbury over line-up debacle

 ‘We’ll see’: Lana Del Rey suggests she might pull out of Glastonbury after line-up debacle

-Singer isn’t happy that organisers undersold her forthcoming festival appearance
+Singer isn’t happy with the festival

 Lana Del Rey has called out Glastonbury Festival after feeling disappointed with its line-up announcement.